E: [email protected]peakearts.com

 Audio examples of Brazilian Ragtime Choro Music by Zéfiro and the Choro Ensemble

 Nostalgia NowThe songs you learned to love from the 1800's through the 1940's.
-Early radio, 78 rpm recordings, school music classes and choir (remember those?) and you parlor piano made these songs popular and we've never forgotten them.
+Early radio, 78 rpm recordings, school music classes and choir (remember those?) and your parlor piano made these songs popular and we've never forgotten them.
 Sing-a-longs, guessing games, a bit of their history and origin, and fun.
-We use your piano or our own backing tracks recorded by Susan.